Link copied!

 Tubwayhun l'abdway shlama dabwnawhie d'Alaha nitqarun

-Blessed are the makers of wholeness, for they will be called children of God.
+Flourishing are those making wholeness, for they will be called children of God.

 Tubwayhun layleyn detrdep metol khenuta dilhounhie malkuta dashmaya